 Nobody in love wants to think that their relationship might someday end in tears, but we should all acknowledge that anything's possible.
-Dealing with heartache is hard enough without adding financial problems to the mix, so avoid them in the first place.
+Dealing with heartache is hard enough without adding financial problems to the mix.

-Avoid taking on debt with somebody before marriage.
+So think carefully about taking on debt with somebody if you're not married.
 Remember that if you break up and your ex stops paying the loan, you’re responsible for the entire balance (even if, for example, he or she still has the car!).

 Teachers Insurance and Annuity Association of America (TIAA) has sponsored this post for information purposes only.
-David Weliver is unaffiliated with TIAA, College Retirement Equities Fund, and their affiliates and subsidiaries (collectively TIAA-CREF), and TIAA makes no representations regarding the accuracy or completeness of any information on this post or otherwise made available by him.
+David Weliver is unaffiliated with TIAA, College Retirement Equities Fund, and their affiliates and subsidiaries (collectively TIAA), and TIAA makes no representations regarding the accuracy or completeness of any information on this post or otherwise made available by him.
 Mr. Weliver’s statements are solely his own and are not endorsed or recommended by TIAA.
 We suggest that you consult an attorney before entering into any contract.
 TIAA does not assume responsibility or liability for the content or privacy policies of external sites.
 Any opinions expressed thereon do not necessarily reflect the views of TIAA.